-Photographs of individual killer whales occurring in Prince William Sound (PWS) were collected from May to September 1989-91 to assess the impact of the Exxon Valdez oil spill (EVOS) on killer whale abundance and distribution.
-To account for killer whales potentially displaced from Prince William Sound to other areas, concurrent photo-identification studies were also conducted off Kodiak Island (1989) and southeast Alaska (1989 to
+Photographs of individual killer whales occurring in Prince William Sound (PWS) were collected from May to September 1989-91 to assess the impact of the Exxon Valdez oil spill on killer whale abundance and distribution.
+To account for killer whales potentially displaced from Prince William Sound to other areas, concurrent photo-identification studies were also conducted in southeastern Alaska (1989 to 1991).

-Research vessels traversed an average of 9,205 nautical 1991). miles in PWS each year.
+Research vessels traversed an average of 9,205 nautical miles in PWS each year.
 In 1989, eight resident (143 whales) and four transient pods (34 whales) were documented, totalling 177 animals in 89 encounters.
 In 1990, nine resident pods (148 whales) and four transient pods (30 whales) were identified, representing 80 encounters.
 During 1991, seven resident pods (105 whales) and two transient pods (14 whales) were identified from Prince William Sound, representing 54 encounters.
-Despite increased effort in Prince William Sound over the last three years (1989 to 1991), the number of encounters with killer whales appears to be decreasing.
-The missing animals were not seen near
+Despite increased effort in Prince William Sound during the years 1989 to 1991, the number of encounters with killer whales appears to be decreasing.